hairyhenderson/gomplate/docs/content/functions/coll.md

 These functions help manipulate and query collections of data, like lists (slices, or arrays) and maps (dictionaries).

 #### Implementation Note
-For the functions that return an array, a Go `[]interface{}` is returned, regardless of whether or not the input was a different type.
+For the functions that return an array, a Go `[]any` is returned, regardless of whether or not the input was a different type.

 ## `coll.Dict`